In Wisconsin, United States

 Use of geocaching.com services is subject to the terms and conditions in our disclaimer

-ROCK LOVE - TB & CD HOTEL, a Park & Grab for TB's, CD's & SWAG exchange.
+ROCK LOVE - TB HOTEL, a Park & Grab for TB, CD & SWAG exchange.

 This geocache has many layers of meaning: ROCK 'n ROLL music, ROCK (the solid mineral from the earth), and the LOVE of Geocaching.
 It is located along the original route of Old Hwy 51, traversing up the center of Wisconsin, passing through all the small towns, gas stations, stores and watering holes along the way, from south of Madison, to north of Hurley, and beyond.

 Being musicians and fans of Rock ‘n Roll, and living a couple miles away, we saw the need for a TB Hotel between Wausau and Merrill.
-Feel free to take and exchange any spare or special music CD you may have around your home or auto.
-There’s also SWAG for kids of all ages in this cache.
+Feel free to take and exchange TBs (Travel Bugs), swag, or any spare or special music CD you may have around your home or auto.
 As always, if you take something, please replace it with something equal or better than what you take.
 If you take a TB (trackable Travel Bug), please promise to LOG it on www.geocaching.com so the owner can watch its travels.

 This cache is a large ammo can, is outdoors and available 24/7 to find.
 Use stealth to safeguard the location of the cache.
 After you sign log and exchange items, be sure to replace the cache exactly where you found it.